kiltinshire/integrationmanager/ReadMe.md

-This is a repo for hosting integration manager documentation
+This is a repo for hosting Integration Manager API tutorial documentation.